MikeyBurkman/elasticsearch-helper/README.md

 - `esLogLevel` Optional.
 The log level for the Elasticsearch client.
 Defaults to `'info'`

 This returns a function that takes in an array of items and sends them all to Elasticsearch.

+## Disclaimer
+This library is designed for my personal common use cases, namely, sending medium amounts of small pieces of data to a hosted ES server, allowing for me to run metrics queries easily.
+It does not try to get into more advanced use cases.